 Bonus sugar facts!

-- Sugar was so scarce during WWII that you couldn’t buy more than 120g of sugar per week.
-The goal was to ration supplies.
+Sugar was so scarce during WWII that it was rationed.
+You couldn’t buy more than 120g of sugar per week.

 What are the dangers of sugar?